-Any remaining SN energy is added up and used to eject a mass ΔM{eject} of hot gas into an external reservoir:
+Any remaining SN energy is added up and used to eject a mass $\Delta M{\rm eject}$ of hot gas into an external reservoir:

-$$\frac{1}{2}\Delta M{\rm eject}V{200c}^2 = \Delta E{\rm SN} - \Delta E{\rm reheat},$$ (S23)

-where ΔE{reheat} is the sum over all the rings.
+$$\frac{1}{2}\Delta M{\rm eject}V{\rm 200c}^2 = \Delta E{\rm SN} - \Delta E{\rm reheat},\qquad(S23)$$ where ΔE{reheat} is the sum over all the rings.

 There is now considerable observational evidence for ejection of interstellar gas due to star formation activity (Shapley et al. 2003; Rupke et al. 2005; Weiner et al. 2009; Martin et al. 2012; Rubin et al. 2013).
 While the overall impact of such processes is still debated, observations of rapidly star-forming systems tend to favour mass-loading factors (the ratio of reheated mass to the mass of stars formed) between 1 and 10.
-As clarified in Yates et al. (submitted), the mass-loading factors for reheating in L-GALAXIES 2020 (i.e. $\Delta M{\rm reheat}/\Delta M{\star}$) are not exactly the same as the $\epsilon{\rm disc}$ parameter defined by Eq.
-S22 and shown in the left panel of Fig. S1.
-This is because the model now allows (a) mass to be returned by stars at different times, depending on their mass and metallicity, and (b) some fraction of this returned mass to be deposited directly into the hot gas compnent (see Section S14).
-Therefore, mass-loading factors for reheating are typically lower than $\epsilon{\rm disc}$, lying in the region of 1-10, as often seen in observations and simulations.
+The mass-loading factors preferred by our MCMC chains are shown as a function of virial velocity in the top left panel of Fig. S1 and seem similar or somewhat larger than observed.

 Ejection of disc gas into the hot atmosphere has relatively little impact when the latter has a short cooling time, since this effectively drives a galactic fountain in which the material soon returns and becomes available for star formation again.
 Ejection of gas from the hot phase to an external reservoir has substantially stronger long-term effects, however, since such wind ejecta are unavailable for star formation for much longer periods.
-The middle panel of Fig. S1 shows ε{halo} , the fraction of the available energy that is used in feedback processes, as a function of V{max} .
+The top right panel of Fig. S1 shows ε{halo} , the fraction of the available energy that is used in feedback processes, as a function of virial velocity, while the bottom left panel shows $\Delta M{eject}/\Delta M{\star}$, the ratio of the mass of gas ejected in a wind from the galaxy/halo system to the mass of stars formed.
+For the parameters preferred by our MCMC chains, the available energy is always used with high efficiency.

 It is interesting to note that the best-fit parameters resulting from the MCMC sampling effectively represent a model with significantly fewer degrees of freedom than originally allowed.
-While three parameters were used to describe each of the functional forms showed in the left and middle panels of Fig. S1, for our best fit model they can be represented only using three parameters in total.
-In practice ε{disc} can be described by an inverse linear dependence with V{max} (2 parameters) while all the available SN energy is used (1 parameter).
+While three parameters were used to describe each of the functional forms showed in the two top panels of Fig. S1, for our best fit model they can be represented only using three parameters in total.
+In practice the mass loading can be described by an inverse linear dependence with $V{\rm max}$ (2 parameters) while all the available SN energy is used (1 parameter).

-S11.1 SN feedback in satellite galaxies
+S1.10.1 SN feedback in satellite galaxies